Being a Member

-In the current planning phase, members of the New Plymouth Cohousing group get together once a week for a general meeting.
+In the current planning phase, members of the New Plymouth Cohousing group get together once a fortnight for a general meeting.
 These meetings will be less frequent once we are living in the community.

 In addition, we have “focus groups” in legal processes and documents, financial management and marketing/membership.
 These focus groups can involve additional meetings, outings and individual work.

 During other phases of the project (construction, living in the community) there will be other areas that we will have focus groups for too, such as maintenance of shared buildings and gardens, coordination of the common house, administration, etc.